 He will eventually edit the pictures, and this ambitious project will be moving on to many places (including MoMA in New York) and with many more actors and films to re-create, and many more ways to view them.
 Online, in the cinema, live-streaming and directly live in person.
 If you can't be present, again, you can watch online.
 And you do not want to miss the chance to watch Udo -- Udo's eyes.
 Udo eyes could awaken the deadest of the dead, those who would never choose to rise again.
 And so can Guy.

 Please watch it all live here.
 And I will be updating as much as possible.
-I'm working here, so it can be hard to break away -- especially when I'm doing such things like, pulling a ribbon of ectoplasm out of Charlotte Rampling's mouth.
+I'm working here, writing some of the scritps and acting in a few of the pictures, so it can be hard to break away -- especially when I'm doing such things like, pulling a ribbon of ectoplasm out of Charlotte Rampling's mouth.
 I never thought I would have done such a thing, but it, strangely, seemed quite natural.
 (I must be delirious) Of course, she looked beautiful and intense -- ribbon fluttering, with those spellbinding eyes and those famous lips, allowing the silky spirit to emerge.

 (Speaking of silky spirits -- I would be remiss to not mention For the Love of Film: The Film Preservation Blogathon to help raise funds for the National Film Preservation Foundation.
 Contribute!
 As we are attempting to bring lost films to life, remember all those pictures that should remain alive and well.
 This project underscores the importance of such matters all the more.
 The tireless minds and beautiful words at The Self Styled Siren and Ferdy On Films have been on this, and you should be too.
 But I will write more about that on another post...)